rappetteluca/Constraint-Satisfaction-Problems/README.md

 ## How to build the software

 Add this project to any Java IDE, it will automatically compile.
-If this does not work '''javac -d bin -sourcepath src src/*''' on the command line can be used.
+If this does not work execute the command
+'''
+javac -d bin -sourcepath src src/*
+'''

 ## How to use the software

-Execute the command '''java -cp bin; Solve x y''' on a command line in the directory, or run from the IDE with runtime arguments.
+Execute the command below on a command line in the directory, or run from the IDE with runtime arguments.
+'''
+java -cp bin; Solve x y
+'''

 _Valid Arguments:_